nnjwsbrdn/Matrix/README.md

 # Matrix

-Clone repository b4 start making changes into the code to see the current update
+- Clone repository before start making changes into the code to see the current update.

+- Added a new file for the matrix but idk why it doesnt work or maybe im doing it wrong.
+Please check.